-Hazardous pressure can cause serious personal injury or property damage Failure to relieve system pressure prior to performing pump service can cause serious personal injury or property damage.
-Systems with meters will still be pressurized even after the hose is emptied
+Hazardous pressure personal injury or property damage

+Failure to relieve system pressure prior to performing pump service can cause serious personal injury or property damage.
+Systems with meters will still be pressurized even after the hose is emptied.

 PUMP DATA